Carrshield Camping Barn, Near Blue Row Cottages, Carrshield, Hexham, NE47 8AF.

 Call Paul Stafford on 07896 900956.

-Camping barn in an 18th century Mine Shop near Carrshield
+Camping barn in an 18th century Mine Work Shop near Carrshield

-Opened in 2019, Carrshield Camping Barn has been sympathetically converted from an 18th century mine shop (a scheduled ancient monument).
-Nestling in the Allen Valley it is surrounded by the impressive fells and valleys of the North Pennines AONB, known as England's last wilderness.
+Opened in 2019, Carrshield Camping Barn has been sympathetically converted from an 18th century mine work shop (a scheduled ancient monument).
+Nestling in the Allen Valley, it is surrounded by the impressive fells and valleys of the North Pennines AONB, known as England's last wilderness.
 Situated on the first floor, the camping barns accommodates up to 18 across 3 rooms, each with a wood-burning stove and a raised wooden sleeping platform.
 The rooms are individually secure, but can be interconnected, making it ideal for larger or mixed groups.
 There's a separate cooking area with stone benches and a composting WC.
 BYO stove, utensils and sleeping bag/mat.
 We now have mains electricity giving you lights and power points and a mobile signal within the building, but still no WiFi.
 Carrshield Camping Barn gives you the unique opportunity to escape from the modern world for a night or two and experience the life of your forefathers.
-The external sink is connected to mains water so can be used for washing and drinking, but if you are feeling brave a wash or plunge in the river.
-Perfectly located it's on the Isaac’s Tea Trail long distance footpath as well as the classic Coast-to-Coast cycle route (C2C) and close to a number of established mountain bike routes and will appeal not only to walkers, runners, hikers and cyclists, but also those interested in exploring the natural beauty, history and industrial heritage of the North Pennines.
-The nearest shops and pubs are a 10 min drive away.
+The external sink is connected to mains water so can be used for washing and drinking, but if you are feeling brave, you may consider a wash or plunge in the river.
+Perfectly located, it's on the Isaac’s Tea Trail long distance footpath as well as the classic Coast-to-Coast cycle route (C2C) and close to a number of established mountain bike routes so will appeal not only to walkers, runners, hikers and cyclists, but also those interested in exploring the natural beauty, history and industrial heritage of the North Pennines.
+The nearest shops, pubs and cafes are a 10 min drive away.
 Dogs are welcome.

 Surrounded by the stunning North Pennines, Carrshield Camping Barn offers basic accommodation for 18 across 3 rooms, each with a wood-burner & a wooden sleeping platform.
 There’s a separate cooking area & a composting WC.
 BYO stove, utensils & sleeping bag/mat.
 On the Isaac Tea Trail, C2C cycle route & close to mountain bike routes.
 Camping may be available.

-Opened in 2019, Carrshield Camping Barn has been sympathetically converted from an 18th century mine shop (a scheduled ancient monument).
-Nestling in the Allen Valley it is surrounded by the impressive fells and valleys of the North Pennines AONB, known as England's last wilderness.
+Opened in 2019, Carrshield Camping Barn has been sympathetically converted from an 18th century mine work shop (a scheduled ancient monument).
+Nestling in the Allen Valley, it is surrounded by the impressive fells and valleys of the North Pennines AONB, known as England's last wilderness.
 Situated on the first floor, the camping barns accommodates up to 18 across 3 rooms, each with a wood-burning stove and a raised wooden sleeping platform.
 The rooms are individually secure, but can be interconnected, making it ideal for larger or mixed groups.
 There's a separate cooking area with stone benches and a composting WC.
 BYO stove, utensils and sleeping bag/mat.
 We now have mains electricity giving you lights and power points and a mobile signal within the building, but still no WiFi.
 Carrshield Camping Barn gives you the unique opportunity to escape from the modern world for a night or two and experience the life of your forefathers.
-The external sink is connected to mains water so can be used for washing and drinking, but if you are feeling brave a wash or plunge in the river.
-Perfectly located it's on the Isaac’s Tea Trail long distance footpath as well as the classic Coast-to-Coast cycle route (C2C) and close to a number of established mountain bike routes and will appeal not only to walkers, runners, hikers and cyclists, but also those interested in exploring the natural beauty, history and industrial heritage of the North Pennines.
-The nearest shops and pubs are a 10 min drive away.
+The external sink is connected to mains water so can be used for washing and drinking, but if you are feeling brave, you may consider a wash or plunge in the river.
+Perfectly located, it's on the Isaac’s Tea Trail long distance footpath as well as the classic Coast-to-Coast cycle route (C2C) and close to a number of established mountain bike routes so will appeal not only to walkers, runners, hikers and cyclists, but also those interested in exploring the natural beauty, history and industrial heritage of the North Pennines.
+The nearest shops, pubs and cafes are a 10 min drive away.
 Dogs are welcome.

 This accommodation is featured on our map of Northumberland and here is its own website.